biolink/biolink-model/docs/index.md

  * [temporal context qualifier](temporal_context_qualifier.md) - a constraint of time placed upon the truth value of an association. for time intervales, use temporal interval qualifier.
      * [temporal interval qualifier](temporal_interval_qualifier.md) - a constraint of a time interval placed upon the truth value of an association.
  * [temporal interval qualifier](temporal_interval_qualifier.md) - a constraint of a time interval placed upon the truth value of an association.
+ * [total sample size](total_sample_size.md) - The total number of patients or participants within a sample population.

 ### Slot Mixins